Guide to Tariffs, Customs, Duty, and Taxes // How to Import your Product Easily

 Existing tariffs and Duty Taxes

-Remember that there are still existing duties and fees applicable to most products in addition to the new tariffs.
+Please note that existing duties and fees still apply to most products, in addition to the new tariffs.
 You should find the existing duties using the same link to the HTS database.
-This database has the duties listed,
+This database has the duties listed.

 Screenshot of the HTS look tool.